 This is not specifically regulated in Switzerland.
-As long as the competition rules are respected and all the conditions for the approval of the airport operational regulation are fulfilled (especially, in this sphere, non-discrimination), integration between air operators and airports should be permissible.
+As long as the competition rules are respected and all the conditions for the approval of the airport's operational regulation (Betriebsreglement) are fulfilled (especially, in this sphere, non-discrimination), integration between air operators and airports should be permissible.